 Not only do trees provide fruits, nuts, seeds and sap, but they also enable a cornucopia near the forest floor, from edible mushrooms, berries and beetles to larger game like deer, turkeys, rabbits and fish.

-A red-eyed vireo, common in North America's eastern forests, picks a berry near Parry Sound, Ontario.
+A red-eyed vireo, common in North America's eastern forests, finds a berry in Ontario.
 (Photo: Matt MacGillivray/Flickr)

 16. They give us medicine.